Making a request

 UK copyright law

-UK copyright law allows us to photocopy no more than one chapter of a book or 5% of the whole book, whichever is greater, and no more than one article from a single issue of a journal for an individual student.
+UK copyright law allows us to copy no more than one chapter or 5% of a whole book, whichever is greater, and no more than one article from a single issue of a journal for any one individual.

 Commercial usage